brianlu2001/Predicting_Spotify_Hits_Multimodal/README.md

 For model details and the main flow of the project, check Spotify_model.ipynb

-For a summary of the project, check
+For a summary of the project, check Multimodal Spotify ML Project Report.pdf

 Note: The particular data used are too large therefore not uploaded, please email luki90@mit.edu or yil297@mit.edu for request of the data.